-Research Agency; John Hamburg & Associates, Inc.
+Research Agency: John Hamburg & Associates, Inc.

-Principal Invest.; Dr. George T. Lathrop
+Principal Invest.: Dr. George T. Lathrop

-EfJective Date: January 21, 1980
+Effective Date: January 21, 1980

 Completion Date: April 30, 1982

 Funds: \$81,000

-Recent changes in transportation planning give increasing importance to the accuracy, simplicity of approach, reliability, and acceptability of travel forecasts.
-Transportation planners forecast travel demand and resulting transportation impacts on the basis of changes of socioeconomic variables such as population, employment, vehicle availability, income, and household size.
-Errors in the forecasts of these variables can be carried forward to cause substantial errors in information provided to decision-makers in the evaluation of transportation alternatives.
-Furthermore, local involvement in the transportation planning process has increased considerably and local officials are often reluctant to accept forecasts of socioeconomic variables, particularly if declines in populations, income, or employment are forecasted.
+Changes in transportation planning in the late 1970's gave increasing importance to the accuracy, simplicity of approach, reliability, and acceptability of travel forecasts.
+Transportation planners forecasted travel demand and resulting transportation impacts on the basis of changes of socioeconomic variables such as population, employment, vehicle availability, income, and household size.
+Errors in the forecasts of some variables were carried forward creating the potential for substantial errors in information provided to decision-makers in the evaluation of transportation alternatives.
+Furthermore, local involvement in the transportation planning process had increased considerably and local officials were often reluctant to accept forecasts of socioeconomic variables, particularly if declines in populations, income, or employment were forecasted.